lukoshkin/auenv.nvim/README.md

 :AuEnv print
 :AuEnv edit

+" To mannually change a conda environment
+" (and freeze it for the current buffer), use

+:AuEnv set <env_name>
+:AuEnv unset                         " set to 'base' :unlet b:auenv_manually_set_env      " unfreeze

 " Deletion of keys that correspond to removed conda environments or " those having empty dict values is done with